Zero Waste Facility Certification

 A: We can certify any number of facilities; only the facilities that undergo evaluation will be considered in scope for the SCS Zero Waste Certification.
 Every facility is certified to the diversion rate achieved at that facility.

-Q: What is “waste prevented by re-design”?
+Q: What is “waste prevented through re-design”?

 A: Waste that is no longer generated due to a new production or procurement process.
 For example, a company switches from single use molds to reusable molds, or from carboard packaging from suppliers to reusable containers.
 SCS recognizes reductions from redesign towards a company’s total diversion percentage for a 12-month period.